c-bit/bitcore/README.md

 Infrastructure to build Bitcoin and blockchain-based applications for the next generation of financial technology.

-**Note:** If you're looking for the Bitcore Library please see: https://github.com/bitpay/bitcore-lib
+**Note:** If you're looking for the C-Bitcore Library please see: https://github.com/c-bit/bitcore-lib

 ## Getting Started